Do you have questions about word study at spiralwarmups.com?

 We follow much of the same sequencing principles as Fountas & Pinnell, Word Their Way, Istation, CCSS, and the TEKS.

 Each day builds on the next.
 Each week builds on previous learning.
 It spirals up into more complex skills.

 Can I skip around when using the Word Study Warm-Ups?

 Yes.
 The warm-ups are designed in monthly units, but you can target into a specific week of warm-ups if your students need that skills.

 It's at the week level that we recommend moving in sequence from Monday through Thursday?
 Friday is an optional cumulative spiral review.

-Questions about Word Study Alignment
+Word Study Alignment

 What grades levels are the Word Study Warm-Ups for?